michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0003.md

 - v: ring slowly
 - n: the sound of a bell being struck
 ### Family
-toll: tolled, toller, tolling, tolls+;toller: tollers
+- toll: tolled, toller, tolling, tolls+
+- toller: tollers
 ### Examples
 - They say all potential revenue increases should be on the table, including raising the gas tax and imposing tolls.
 - Up to 35 other people were wounded in that attack, he said, adding that the death toll was expected to rise.